Below find the video of this week's Achievement Assembly.

 A key aspect of our SMSC provision at Rosedale are our Talk Time Assemblies.
 On a Monday we have a whole school assembly where the theme for the week is introduced and some discussion is had around that theme.
 On a Tuesday we have a key stage assembly where we are given more opportunities to discuss the topic and develop our oracy skills whilst learning more about our theme.
 On a Wednesday we have assembly with our own class so that our discussion can be even more focused.

-Click the link below to download a list of the themes we focused on during 2018-19.
-Coming soon will be a link to our Autumn Term 2019 themes.
+Click the link below to download a list of the themes we focused on during 2019-20.

 On a Friday afternoon we have a whole school Achievement Assembly where we celebrate things that we've done both in school and out of school.
 Certificates are given out for a Learner of the Week from each class and parents of these children are invited to the assembly.
 We also give out awards from our Lunchtime Supervisors to celebrate children who have been good friends or used good manners at lunchtimes.
 We share attendance for each class and the winning class gets to spin the wheel of prizes.
 This is always a very exciting part of the assembly!
 Children who have achieved in their out of school activities bring in their certificates and trophies to share with the rest of the school.